hartwigmedical/documentation/data-access-request-application.md

 ## Overview and general instructions

 This guide is meant to help you fill in the Data Access Request application form via our BizzMine system.
-If you haven't got an account and would like to get one to start your Hartwig Medical Foundation Data Access Request application, please see [our website](https://www.hartwigmedicalfoundation.nl/applying-for-data/) for the procedure to get started.
+If you do not have an account yet and would like to get one to start your Hartwig Medical Foundation Data Access Request application, please see [our website](https://www.hartwigmedicalfoundation.nl/applying-for-data/) for the procedure to get started.

 When you have set up an account for our BizzMine system, you can login to: https://hartwigmedicalfoundation.bizzmine.cloud.
 This brings you to the Data Access Request page.
 To start your Data Access Request, click the '+' button in the right corner of the screen.
 A new Data Access Request form will then be loaded and you can start filling out your application using the guidance below.